tinmaunghtay/devops_assignment/README.md

 ##### 1. Create Role with policy.json

-Create a role using policy.json so that any IAM user (for example: DevOps Personnel) can assume role to execute the stacks.
+By creating a role using policy.json , any IAM user (for example: DevOps Personnel) can assume role to execute the stacks.
 It will help to limit the the permissions (Only necessary permissions should be given).
 If we are automating through a tool, for example, AWS CodeDeploy, we could use this role to assign to the service user.

 ##### 2. Create Front-end Stack